PelagicCreatures/sargasso/README.md

 ### Usage Overview (Using CDN iife modules)

-This simple example loads Sargasso using the CDN and defines a simple Sargasso element controller that says "Hi World!".
+This simple example loads the framework using the CDN and defines a simple Sargasso element controller that says "Hi World!".

 example/example1.html
 ```html